munki/macadmin-scripts/README.md

 Product installation failed.
 ```

 Use a compatible Mac or select a diffrent build compatible with your current hardware and try again.
+You may also have success running the script in a VM; the InstallationCheck script in versions of the macOS installer to date skips the checks (and returns success) when run on a VM.

 Run `./installinstallmacos.py --help` to see the available options.